 Get Explorer for ArcGIS on Google Play if you don't already have it on your device.
 Start the app.
 You can sign in to your ArcGIS account or use the app without signing in.

 Without signing in, you can view sample maps and search for public maps on ArcGIS Online.

-If you've never opened a map in the app, you'll see the Maps browse screen, where you explore and find maps.
+If you've never opened a map in the app, you'll see the Maps list, where you explore and find maps.
 If you were already signed in and you have previously opened a map in the app, you'll see your previous map.
-If it isn't the Hawaii Island Lava Flow map you'll use here, select Back .
+If it isn't the Hawaii Island Lava Flow map you'll use here, tap Back .

 Find and open the map

 You'll use the Hawaii Island Lava Flow map to become familiar with Explorer.
 If you are not signed in, you'll see this map in the Try Explorer category.
-Otherwise, search for it in the Maps browse screen.
-Select the Hawaii Island Lava Flow Risk map to open it.
+Otherwise, search for it in the Maps list.
+Tap the Hawaii Island Lava Flow Risk map to open it.